qunitjs/qunit/docs/api/QUnit/test.todo.md

 |-----------|-------------|
 | `assert` (object) | A new instance object with the [assertion methods](../assert/index.md) |

+In [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), you can specify how code should work with tests, and then work towards making these tests pass.
+When collaborating in a larger project, you can share tests for unfinished features as "todo" tests so that CI passes while your feature is under development.
+You can also use this method to disable a known broken test, where the code may be working but the test is incomplete.

-Use this method to test a unit of code that is still under development (in a "todo" state).
-The "todo" test will pass as long as there is at least one assertion still failing, or if an exception is thrown.
+"Todo" tests will pass as long as there is at least one assertion still failing, or if an exception is thrown.

-When all assertions are passing, the "todo" test will fail, thus signaling that `QUnit.test.todo()` should be changed to [`QUnit.test()`](./test.md).
+Once all assertions are passing, the "todo" test will fail, thus reminding you that `QUnit.test.todo()` should be changed to [`QUnit.test()`](./test.md).
+If a test should be skipped unconditionally, use [`QUnit.test.skip()`](./test.skip.md) instead.

-You can also use [`QUnit.module.todo()`](./module.md) to manage the "todo" state for all tests within a module at once.
+You can use [`QUnit.module.todo()`](./module.md) to manage the "todo" state for all tests within a module at once.

 ## Changelog